Business English Phrasal Verbs for Work (with Examples + Free PDF Worksheet)

 When people talk about performance at work, they often use phrasal verbs.
 These expressions are key to understanding feedback, goals, and responsibilities.
 Let’s take a look at some of the most useful ones that will help you follow conversations and express yourself more naturally at work.

-LIVE UP TO (for example, expectations)
+LIVE UP TO (expectations)

 phrasal verb